awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

    kubectl get pods -n amazon-cloudwatch
    ```

-## Step 3: Verify the FluentD setup<a name="ContainerInsights-verify-FluentD"></a>
+## Step 3: Verify the Fluentd setup<a name="ContainerInsights-verify-FluentD"></a>

-To verify your FluentD setup, use the following steps\.
+To verify your Fluentd setup, use the following steps\.

-**To verify the FluentD setup for Container Insights**
+**To verify the Fluentd setup for Container Insights**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Logs**\.
-Make sure that you're in the Region where you deployed FluentD to your containers\.
+1. In the navigation pane, choose **Log groups**\.
+Make sure that you're in the Region where you deployed Fluentd to your containers\.

    In the list of log groups in the Region, you should see the following:
    + `/aws/containerinsights/Cluster_Name/application`
    + `/aws/containerinsights/Cluster_Name/host`
    + `/aws/containerinsights/Cluster_Name/dataplane`

-   If you see these log groups, the FluentD setup is verified\.
+   If you see these log groups, the Fluentd setup is verified\.

 ## Multiline log support<a name="ContainerInsights-fluentd-multiline"></a>

-On August 19 2019, we added multiline log support for the logs collected by FluentD\.
+On August 19 2019, we added multiline log support for the logs collected by Fluentd\.

 By default, the multiline log entry starter is any character with no white space\.
 This means that all log lines that start with a character that does not have white space are considered as a new multiline log entry\.